KatherineMichel/python-and-django-resources/README.md

 https://github.com/andrewgodwin/deps/blob/async/draft/0009-async.rst | deps/0009-async.rst at async · andrewgodwin/deps
 https://github.com/andrewgodwin/deps | andrewgodwin/deps: Django Enhancement Proposals
 https://twitter.com/jacobian/status/1126557544934182913 | jacobian on Twitter: "Dear Microsoft, Instagram, Google, and other big names in the Python community: Django is going async.
 This is a huge opportunity for you to sponsor this work and be a hero.
 A few hundred thousand will buy this massive feature and more goodwill then you can possibly imagine.… https://t.co/z022PF653K"

+https://twitter.com/simonw/status/1137476149993361408 | Simon Willison on Twitter: "My first version of ASGI-on-Glitch used daphne as the ASGI server because Uvicorn didn't work with Python 3.5 @_tomchristie fixed that, so here's a hello world app in ASGI 3.0 using Uvicorn! https://t.co/8fSPwpkBIJ"
 -->

 <!--